DD2480VT24-G24/DD2480G24-2/README.md

 The `GET /logs/all` endpoint will return a list of all logs in the logs directory.

+### Webhooks
+- `POST /build`: Performs syntax checking and tests of a PR.

+Reporting is done on the PR, and details can be viewed on the link of `details` and accessed through the [logs](#logs) endpoint.

 ## CI Tools Documentation
 ### GitHub Webhooks
 This implementation utilises several webhooks for different purposes, such as handling issue creation and pull requests.